gears1763-2/gears1763-2_Intro2Coding_Python3/README.md

   * `0_Introduction/` - Provides a course introduction, including defining the goals and approach.

-  * `1_Setup` - Provides instructions on how to get set up with a Python interpreter and editor.
+  * `1_Setup/` - Provides instructions on how to get set up with a Python interpreter and editor.
 Also speaks to the intended workflow to be applied throughout the course.

-  * `2_Hello_World` - Provides the classical and to-be-expected Hello World introduction to writing and executing your first Python script.
+  * `2_Hello_World/` - Provides the classical and to-be-expected Hello World introduction to writing and executing your first Python script.

+  * `3_Variables/` - Provides a treatment of variables (specifically scalars) in Python, including some details on type, casting, and logic.

+  * `4_Structures/` - Provides a treatment of some of the key data structures (roughly non-scalar variables) available in Python.

   * [...]